Halford Capital

 Invoice Financing: The B2B Alternative

-If your business sells to other businesses on payment terms (net-30, net-60, net-90), invoice financing deserves special attention.
-Instead of waiting 30-90 days for your customers to pay, you sell the invoice to a financing company and receive 80-90% of its value within 1-3 days.
-When your customer pays, you receive the remainder minus a small discount fee (typically 1-5%).
+If your business sells to other businesses on payment terms (net-30, net-60, net-90), invoice financing deserves a close look.
+Instead of waiting 30 to 90 days for your customers to pay, you sell the invoice to a financing company and receive 80-90% of its value within 1 to 3 days.
+When your customer pays, you get the remainder minus a small discount fee (typically 1-5%).

 Invoice financing is particularly effective for:

-- Government contractors with 60-90 day payment cycles
+• Government contractors with 60 to 90 day payment cycles

 Using These Products Strategically